fkemp/union_membership/pages/essay-01.md

 ## Introduction

+The labor movement has been an important fascet of American counterculture.
+It opposed the increased industrialization of the country, and advocated for greater control of industries by the laborers themselves.
+This advocacy often led to a fear of Communism, and labor unions were strongly opposed by the industrial bourgoise.
+However, despite these challenges, the labor movement was able to fundamentally change the economy.

+This movement's influence and impact on American politics and economics in the 20th Century will be analyzed here.

 Here's some sample text, written in Markdown.
 In Markdown, any text with no empty lines between will become a paragraph.